khulnasoft-lab/khulnasoft-ui/doc/contributing/adding_css.md

 relations the same.

-We've decided to build component classes from the Tailwind CSS utilities in order to get these benefits while also having component CSS that can be applied in GitLab UI and GitLab itself, `Vue` and `ViewComponent`, without undue or repeated effort.
+We've decided to build component classes from the Tailwind CSS utilities in order to get these benefits while also having component CSS that can be applied in KhulnaSoft UI and GitLab itself, `Vue` and `ViewComponent`, without undue or repeated effort.

 ### Architecture history